 Note the officer's name and badge number, agency, and location.
 Write down everything immediately.
 Contact the National Lawyers Guild or ACLU.

-This is a summary of publicly available information.
-Laws vary by jurisdiction.
-This is not legal advice.
-For complete Know Your Rights information, visit aclu.org/know-your-rights or ilrc.org for multilingual red cards.
+General public legal information β not legal advice.
+For complete Know Your Rights info visit aclu.org/know-your-rights or ilrc.org for multilingual red cards.

 Disclaimer: ICE Out is an independent aggregator of community-submitted civic events provided as a public resource.
 We do not organize, sponsor, endorse, or verify any listed event.
 All events are independently organized by third parties.
 Attendance is entirely at your own risk.
 ICE Out assumes no liability for any injury, loss, arrest, legal consequences, or other outcomes related to attendance or participation.
 We are not responsible for the content, accuracy, safety, or legality of any event.
 By using this site, you acknowledge these terms.
 Please remain peaceful and lawful.